 Coloring Easter eggs is a wonderful tradition I grew up with.
-Dying Eggs with Red Cabbage will produce a natural purple dye, which colors your eggs into shades of blue.
+Naturally Dyed Easter Eggs with Red cabbage will produce a natural purple dye, which colors your eggs into shades of blue.
 It’s a strange color thing that happens, I’m sure there is a scientific reason why, but all I care about is the cool blue easter eggs!

 Growing up, we usually dyed Easter eggs using onion skins, which is a traditional Russian way.
-This gave them a deep red brown color, but I always wanted colourful eggs, like the other kids school.
+This gave them a deep red brown color, but I always wanted colorful eggs, like the other kids school.
 My mum wouldn’t allow us to use store bought kits.
-The store bought kits use harsh dyes which are unhealthy for you, and there are many natural ways to color eggs.
-I’m so glad I discovered red cabbage for dying blue eggs.
+The store bought kits use harsh dyes which are unhealthy for you, and there are many ways to naturally color eggs.
+I’m so glad I discovered red cabbage for dying blue Easter eggs.

 - 1 cup of coarsely chopped red cabbage per every 1 cup of water

 - 1 tablespoon of vinegar for every cup of strained dye

 - 1 dozen white eggs feel free to experiment by adding some brown eggs